getperf/ptune-site/docs/en/privacy.md

 The collected information is used only for the following purposes:

 - Display and management of tasks registered in Google Tasks
-- Integration of Pomodoro timer and task progress
+- Integration of the Pomodoro timer with task progress
 - Analysis of task records for personal use, such as generating daily review reports
-- Support for recording tasks when used together with the Obsidian plugin (ptune-log)
+- Support for recording tasks through the Obsidian plugin (ptune-log), including task export and import

-The collected information will **never** be used for other purposes (such as advertising or sharing with third parties).
+The collected information will **never** be used for any other purposes (such as advertising or sharing with third parties).

 ---